google/zetasql/docs/functions-and-operators.md

 In the following example, the origin is omitted and the default origin, `1950-01-01 00:00:00` is used.
 All buckets expand in both directions from the origin, and the size of each bucket is 12 hours.
+The default time zone, which is implementation defined, is included in the results.
 The lower bound of the bucket in which `my_timestamp` belongs is returned:

 ```sql
 WITH some_timestamps AS (